zerotypic/wilhelm/README.md

 ## Dependencies

+Requires IDAPython 3, no support for Python 2.

 wilhelm requires a working async event loop in IDAPython.
 The easiest way to get this is by installing [qasync](https://github.com/CabbageDevelopment/qasync/), which provides a Qt-based event loop.
 This loop must be initialized prior to loading wilhelm.

 The optional `path` feature requires [pyparsing](https://pypi.org/project/pyparsing/).

+Not a dependency, but using [ipyia](https://github.com/eset/ipyida) makes using wilhelm a lot easier.

 ## Installation